habitat-sh/core-plans/_RFCs/0003-tracking-package-versions.md

 We currently have several generic packages (i.e. core/docker) that track the current stable version of the packaged software (as of today, core/docker points to Docker 17).
 When a new major version of the package becomes available, we move the old version (i.e. Docker 16) to a separate plan to track the old version (i.e. core/docker16) while the generic package (core/docker) will be updated to point to the current major version of the software.

-However, we do not have a process in place to handle edge releases of software.
-As of today, Docker 18 is the latest edge version of Docker, but the latest stable version is still Docker 17.
-This brought us to the question - should "core/docker" track the latest stable version or the latest edge version?
-Should we even track edge versions at all?

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation